KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 <h2> Clean the Dataset - Pre Process </h2>
 <h3> Hand Labeled </h3>

-<p center="left"> After visualy checking the dataset with manually loading several image patches on a free and open Geographic Information System software called <a href="https://www.qgis.org/en/site/">QGIS</a>, we noticed that many images do not contain pixels with flood.
-Additionally we saw that many sentinel 2 images are majored covered with clouds which makes them useless.
-Bellow is an illustration of a sentinel 2 image tile blocked with clouds and the corresponding sentinel 1 tile and the respective label.</p>
+<p center="left"> After visually checking the dataset with manually loading image patches on a free
+and open Geographic Information System software called QGIS, we noticed that many images contain corroded pixels with no information or the number with flooded pixels is significant lower than the background pixels.
+Additionally it was noticed that a large number of sentinel 2 images are heavily or totally covered with clouds.
+Bellow (Figure 4.2) is an illustration of a sentinel 2 image tile blocked with clouds, the corresponding sentinel 1 tile and the respective ground truth.
+The initial image tiles of 512x512 size were splited into patches of 128x128, so from each itinial image 16 patches were created.
+The splitting process in a google colab environment took 8 to 10 hours to complete.</p>

+<p center="left"> Another critical issue was the imbalance between the number of flooded pixels and the background pixels.
+In order to overcome all these challenges and create a coherent multimodal dataset, we eliminated patches completely covered with clouds, with no flooded pixels or corroded pixels but also the patches with unbalanced number of flooded pixels and background pixels.
+The remaining number of patches per geographic area is illustrated in Table 4.1. with a total number of images of 577.</p>

 <p float="left">
   <img src="./imgs/s2.png" width="200" />